 MS students list the non-thesis credits they will use for their official degree on the Graduate Degree Plan (GDP).
-That means Plan A students will list 32 credits, and Plan B students will list 42 credits.
+That means Plan A students will list 26 credits, and Plan B students will list 36 credits.
 The advisor(s), DGS, minor DGS (if applicable), and College Coordinator (CC) must all sign the GDP before the Graduate School processes it.
-Students are responsible for getting their advisors' and minor DGS' signature and then submitting the GDP to the Plan Level Coordinator (PLC).
+Students are responsible for getting their advisors' and minor DGS' signatures and then submitting the GDP to the Plan Level Coordinator (PLC).
 The PLC reviews GDPs for accuracy and completion of degree requirements and obtains the DGS' and CC's signatures.
 The CC sends the completed GDP to the Graduate School for processing.
+Obtaining all of the signatures and processing the GDP may take several weeks, so please plan accordingly.